Teinc3/Vox-Populi/README.md

 ## TODO
 ### Active
-- Refactor Legislature to not depend on PoliticalRole
+- Refactor Legislature to not depend on PoliticalRole, and link to the channel instead
 - Move schemas to its own subdirectory under `src`
+- Complete function to process our own permission system into discord permissions

 ### Future
 - Add logging and command to view logs